Power and limitations of distributed quantum state purification

-\end{definition} There is a special case called \textit{trivial distributed purification protocol}, which refers to the protocol that preserve the fidelity for every state in the set, i.e., $F(\sigma_\psi, \psi) = F(\cN(\psi), \psi),\; \forall \,\psi\in \cS$.
+\end{definition} There is a special case called \textit{trivial distributed purification protocol}, which refers to the protocol that preserves the fidelity for every state in the set, i.e., $F(\sigma_\psi, \psi) = F(\cN(\psi), \psi),\; \forall \,\psi\in \cS$.
 For example, the partial trace channel is a trivial purification protocol.
-On the contrary, the \textit{nontrivial purification protocol} is defined as a protocol that can strictly increase the fidelity over some states, which is $F(\sigma_\psi, \psi) > F(\cN(\psi), \psi),\; \exists \,\psi\in \cS$.
-Obviously, for a given state set $\cS$ and noise channel $\cN$, the $n\rightarrow 1$ distributed purification protocol $\cE$ is not unique, and different protocols have different performances.
+On the contrary, the \textit{nontrivial purification protocol} is defined as a purification protocol that can strictly increase the fidelity over some states, which is $F(\sigma_\psi, \psi) > F(\cN(\psi), \psi),\; \exists \,\psi\in \cS$.
+Obviously, for a given state set $\cS$ and a noisy channel $\cN$, the $n\rightarrow 1$ distributed purification protocol $\cE$ is not unique, and different protocols have different performances.
 To fairly compare the purification protocols, we define the \textit{average purification fidelity} to quantify the performance of different purification protocols, which only takes the successful cases into account.
 Specifically, sample quantum states from the state set uniformly, apply the purification protocol, rule out all the failure cases, and the average fidelity of the successful cases can be computed by $\bar{F}(n;\cS,\cN,\cE) = \frac{1}{|\cS|}\sum_{\psi\in\cS} F(\psi, \frac{\Tilde{\sigma}_\psi}{\bar{P}})$, where $\Tilde{\sigma}_\psi$ is the unnormalized purified state, and $\bar{P}$ is the average successful probability.
-Clearly, the performance of purification protocol depends on the average successful probability $\bar P$.
+Clearly, the performance of a purification protocol depends on the average successful probability $\bar P$.
 Thus, with a given average success probability $\bar P$, we define the \textit{optimal distributed purification protocol} $\cE^*$ as a protocol that achieves the \textit{optimal average purification fidelity}, which is

 The definition of average purification fidelity is also valid for the continuous state set by replacing the summation with the integral.
-The more formal definitions refer to Supplemental Material~\ref{app:formal_definition}.
+Details can be found in Supplemental Material~\ref{app:formal_definition}.

 From the definition, the performance of distributed purification protocols depends on the state set.
-The most general state set is all 2-qubit pure states $\cS_P$, i.e., the universal set.
+We firstly consider the universal set, which contains all 2-qubit pure states $\cS_P$.
 Surprisingly, our first main result reveals that there does not exist a $2\rightarrow 1$ nontrivial distributed purification protocol.

 \begin{theorem} {\rm \textbf{(No-go theorem for the pure state set)}} For the depolarizing noise channel $\cN_{AB}^\gamma$ with noise level $\gamma\in(0,1)$, there is no nontrivial $2\rightarrow 1$ LOCC purification protocol for the set $\cS_P$ that contains all 2-qubit pure states. \end{theorem}